Viewing entries tagged

 If you have only two clients then losing one is a big part of your revenue.
 Where losing one client out of 60 is less traumatic.
 I've never had this happen but it is true that this kind of “event” has the potential of being very threatening.

 I may have to master new processes (depending upon the nature of the contract) to work in a new business environment.
 You will.
 For me, after more than 26 years as a counselor, this is exciting and part of why I do consulting.

 I will have to establish my own fee structure and negotiate with customers.
 Yes, since you may not be able to just "call other practices" and charge what they are charging there is a need to establish your fee structure.

 Establishing a fee-for-service private practice may be the traditional way to move away from third-party payment systems but it is not the only way and, I would argue, it may not even be the best way!

 My dream contract is to get paid to use my Taylor 614ce guitar and use it to teach life-lessons to younger people.
 It would be fun.
 But, sadly, no one is offering.
-Until then, I will keep practicing and hope I miraculously get blessed with some talent, or at least skill, before it's too late!
-On second thought, maybe a more realistic goal for me would be to focus on the grandchildren--but one can always hope!!
+It may be a lack of talent thing.
+Until then, I will keep practicing and hope I miraculously get blessed with some higher-level talent, or at least skill, before it's too late!
+On second thought, maybe a more realistic goal for me would be to focus on impressing the grandchildren--but one can always hope!!